Travel to the UK during Covid-19: What you need to know before you go - KVIA

 The charge for a single adult is £1,750.
 Anyone dodging quarantine risks fines ranging from £5,000 rising to £10,000.

-As of July 19, fully vaccinated UK residents returning from an amber country no longer need to quarantine upon their return to England, Scotland and Wales.
+As of July 19, UK residents who’ve been fully vaccinated via the UK vaccine program who are returning to England, Scotland or Wales from an amber country no longer need to quarantine.
+This does not apply to anyone vaccinated abroad.

 Those arriving in Northern Ireland from amber destinations still have to quarantine for 10 days at home upon arrival, take a pre-departure test and also take a PCR test on day two and eight of their isolation.
 From July 26, Northern Ireland is set to adopt the same amber policy as the rest of the UK.